Tsumahhh/Tsuma-PB/README.md

 ---

   ## DESCRIPTION
-I'm Elite-Pro a public WhatsApp bot with rich features Created by Chinwo Chinedu Emmanuel.
+I'm Tsuma-PB a public WhatsApp bot with rich features made by Tsuma.
 Feel free to deploy my bot in any of the deployment site. 😜

  ---
 - Star ⭐ repo if you like this bot.